Enable push notifications in a native iOS app

 Overview

-2. Connect administrator — uploads your APNs credentials to Connect and sends you the app key and collector URL
+3. Connect administrator — uploads your APNs credentials to your Mobile app integration in Connect

 4. You — configure push notifications in the Apple Developer portal